0x15f2d/IPTV/README.md

 🇻🇳 🇺🇸 🇪🇺 & 🇯🇵

 # Project status
-HLS: Actively maintaining
+HLS: Not actively maintained

-FPT UDP: Might soon be maintained.
+FPT UDP: Probably never gonna be maintained.

 # Filing a bug
 You're welcome to file a bug.
-But i'll find out the bug before you can even notice it.
+But i'll find out the bug before you can even filing one.